 Dalziel Enterprises Ltd. registered a complaint which asked the Commission for relief from the payment in lieu of notice provisions in Fortis’ customer terms and conditions of electric distribution service (T&Cs), along with certain other forms of relief.

-In June 2016, the Commission’s consumer relations group contacted Mr. Gil Dalziel regarding a complaint that he had filed on behalf of Dalziel Enterprises Ltd. with the Alberta Minister of Energy concerning fees charged to Dalziel Enterprises Ltd. by Fortis.
+In June 2016, the Commission’s consumer relations group (now Assistance and Information Services) contacted Mr. Gil Dalziel regarding a complaint that he had filed on behalf of Dalziel Enterprises Ltd. with the Alberta Minister of Energy concerning fees charged to Dalziel Enterprises Ltd. by Fortis.
 From that point on Commission consumer relations staff communicated regularly with Mr. Dalziel and Fortis about Mr. Dalziel’s concerns, while the two parties entered into voluntary discussions with the goal of resolving those concerns.
 On July 6, 2017, Mr. Dalziel advised Commission staff by telephone that he was unable to resolve the complaint with Fortis.
 On July 13, 2017, Fortis confirmed with the Commission that Dalziel Enterprises Ltd.’s concerns remained unresolved.

 On July 26, 2017, the Commission initiated Proceeding 22796 to consider Dalziel Enterprises Ltd.’s complaint pursuant to its authority under the Alberta Utilities Commission Act and the Electric Utilities Act.

 On February 9, 2018, the Commission issued

 Decision 22796-D01-2018 which dismissed Dalziel Enterprises Ltd.’s complaint on the grounds that the T&Cs applied to Dalziel Enterprises Ltd., and that the payment in lieu of notice provisions charges were applied in a manner consistent with previous Commission decisions.